arnaud-zg/eslint-plugin-feature-flags/README.md

   <a href="https://nodejs.org"><img src="https://img.shields.io/badge/node-v18+-green.svg" alt="Node"></a>
 </div>

-## 🌱 Why This Project Exists
+## 🌱 Why I Built This

-This project was born from an article I wrote on [Effective Feature Flag Management](https://arnaudzg.substack.com/p/effective-feature-flag-management), which explored common challenges in feature flag maintenance.
+I've seen codebases with forgotten feature flags.
+The most common case: you ship a feature behind a feature flag, it works great, you enable it for all users, and then the flag never gets removed.

 In my experience, feature flags often start with good intentions but can quickly become sources of technical debt.
 Common issues include: